BongOwethu/The-Practice-of-System-and-Network-Administration/README.md

 - Does your corporate Change Review Board terrify you?
 - Does each division of your company have their own broken way of doing things?
 - Do you fear that automation will replace you, or break more than it fixes?
--Are you underpaid and overworked?
+- Are you underpaid and overworked?

 💙 No vague management speak or empty platitudes.
 This comprehensive guide provides real solutions that prevent these problems and more!